ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 const linkedDid = accountLink.did
 ```

+!!! warning ""

         The examples for [creating a new Caip10Link](#create-new-caip10link) and loading an existing Caip10Link look the same. `Caip10Link.fromAccount` will create a new link if one doesn't exist, in which case the returned link will have no linked DID associated with it.
 If the link already exists, however, then `Caip10Link.fromAccount` will return the current state of the link, which may include a linked DID if one has been set previously.

 #### Parameters